xreedev/Research-Asist-Tool/README.md

 ### Summarization:

-- Run the summarization script, providing the path to the input scientific paper.
+- Run the summarization script, by providing the link through the React website.

 ### Output:

-- View the generated PowerPoint presentation (summary.pptx) containing the summarized content as well as audio file (audio.mp3).
+- View the  generated Summary , PowerPoint presentation (summary.pptx) containing the summarized content as well as audio file (audio.mp3).

 ## Contribution: